connor11528/laravel-forum/README.md

 ## Part 3: post and show Replies to Threads - https://medium.com/@connorleech/build-an-online-forum-with-laravel-analyzing-the-application-part-3-9317a0f893b4

-## Part 4: Give the User the ability to create Threads - Build an online forum with Laravel — Give the User the ability to create Threads (Part 4)
+## Part 4: Give the User the ability to create Threads - Build an online forum with Laravel — https://medium.com/@connorleech/build-an-online-forum-with-laravel-give-the-user-the-ability-to-create-threads-part-4-ccdb6badc618